MrDham/OpenTheremin_V4_with_MIDI/README.md

 While you rotate the pots, the LED toggles (OFF/PINK) every steps to give you some angular feedback before going back to PLAY/MUTE Status.
 Please look at the quick guide here for more detail: https://github.com/MrDham/OpenTheremin_V4_with_MIDI/blob/main/Antiseche%20open%20theremin%20PnB.pdf

-You can also save your favorite configuration in EEPROM (see CALIBRATION) so as it persists after Power OFF ON cycle.

 The volume trigger can be configured so as we have some volume at note attack on percussive sounds.
 The volume trigger setting is also used to set sensitivity for velocity (how fast left hand is moving when note is triggered).
 Volume trigger = 127 (Maximum) won't generate any NOTE ON.
 It can be used to generate MIDI CC only.